Purvanchal Range: Geography

-The Purvanchal Range or Eastern Mountains covers an area of about 94,800 km^{2} with a population of over four million incorporates Nagaland, Manipur, Tripura and Mizoram Hills, Cachar district and a fifth of Haflong tahsil in Assam state, and Tirap district as well as part of Lohit district in Arunachal Pradesh.
+The Purvanchal Range or Eastern Mountains covers an area of about 94,800 km2 with a population of over four million incorporates Nagaland, Manipur, Tripura and Mizoram Hills, Cachar district and a fifth of Haflong tahsil in Assam state, and Tirap district as well as part of Lohit district in Arunachal Pradesh.

 The range is the northern portion of the Indo-Burman Range, in north eastern India.
 It bends sharply to the south beyond the Dihang River gorge, and spreads along the eastern boundary of India with Myanmar.
 The Purvanchal includes the hill of the Patkai hills, Naga Hills, Mizo Hills and Manipur hills.